 • The use of personal devices to access Group systems is at the owner's own risk and the Group accepts no liability.

 • Storing personal data of the Holding Group on personal devices is discouraged, and appropriate security measures must be implemented to ensure its protection against unauthorized disclosure.
-A device is considered to have adequate security measures if it meets the following requirements:con todos the criteria of the current cybersecurity specification, available at thesitio web de ISAME.
+A device is considered to have adequate security measures if it meets the following requirements:with everyone the criteria of the current cybersecurity specification, available at thewebsite.

-• The registration of a personal device in a Group service where the personal data relatedcon el Group can be transferredthe device implies acceptance that the Group may:
+• The registration of a personal device in a Group service where the personal data relatedwith the Group can be transferredthe device implies acceptance that the Group may:

 - Deletedata remotely in case the person leaves their employment with the Group or the device is lost.

-− Enforce a minimum level of security remotely (por ejemplo, encrypted,
+− Enforce a minimum level of security remotely (For example, encrypted,

 access with PIN, screen lock).

 - Requirethe installation of additional software on the device to support secure use of the service (such as Microsoft Authenticator to support multi-factor authentication).